top of page

 Today

-Jim and Kate have sailed 24,000 nautical miles and are over halfway around the world.
+Jim and Kate have sailed over 25,000 nautical miles and are over halfway around the world.
 On the East coast of Australia, they are exploring, catching up with old friends and keeping south of the cyclone belt until April '24.
 From there who knows?
 They say the plans of sailors are always written in the sand at low tide...

-Openness, self-preservation, perseverance and
+Self-preservation, perseverance and

 flexibility keep the dream a reality.